joshrtay/opt-stack/Readme.md

 ## Features

-* Pull options `name` prefixed environment variables
+* Pull options from `name` prefixed environment variables
-* Pull options form `name` field in package.json
+* Pull options from `name` field in package.json
 * Pull options from cli
 * Coerce strings into numbers and booleans
 * Supports default values